How can you get the most out of your trip to Copenhagen? Do you want to see what it’s like to live like the Danish for a few days?

 “Life is architecture, and architecture is the mirror of life.”

-When I am in a new city, the most exciting part for me is to wake up every day and be surrounded by the beautiful art of the city.
+In a new city, the most exciting part for me is to wake up every day and be surrounded by the beautiful art of the city.
 Copenhagen is a city full of color, unique designs, cobblestone roads, and has lovely canals flowing between it all.

 Nyhavn is the famous port of Copenhagen that has the bright colorful buildings, and the streets are lined with restaurants.
 It’s a gorgeous spot to stay, relax, and enjoy life like the Danish.